mayadata-io/director-charts/1.8.0/director/README.md

 # Platform
-   The `Platform` flag let you choose which platfrom you want to intall.
+   The `Platform` flag let you choose which platform you want to intall.
     -  Default value is for GKE, Packet
     -  SUSE value is for SUSE Kubernetes platform